duartegroup/resources/tutorials/git/README.md

     return c[0] * x**2
 ```

-where `c` is a list of parameters of the function. **The true function is a polynomial** so the parameters are just
+where `c` is a list of parameters of the function. **The true function is a polynomial**, so the parameters are just
 a set of coefficients.
 Running the script (`python fit_function.py`) will plot the trial function over the sample data
-and print the errors e.g. for c_0 = 0.5:
+and print the errors e.g. for x^2/2 as the trial function:

 ```bash
 Error(f)  =  2.01524